-1. The product (report and application, if any) you submit (see description above)

-2. Your own presentation and evaluation of the project

-3. The discussion that follows your presentation.
+- 1. The product (report and program, if any) you submit (see description above) - 2.
+Your own presentation and evaluation of the project - 3.
+The discussion that follows your presentation

-Submission 6.
+6. Submission

-The Bachelor project must be uploaded in Wiseflow by the submission deadline at the latest.
+The project report must be uploaded in Wiseflow by the submission deadline at the latest.